ozwolf-software/mongo-trek/README.md

        }
 ```

+#### Dates & Times

+This library is designed to handle the `$date` strict JSON operator.
+Internally, it will convert the value into a valid Java `Date` object for the Java driver to interpret correctly.

+The library currently supports date, time and date-time strings in the formats compatible with following [DateTimeFormatter](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html) predefined formatters.

 ### Running Your Migrations

 To run your migrations, provide either a [MongoDB Connection String URI](https://docs.mongodb.com/manual/reference/connection-string/) or a `MongoDatabase` instance on initialization.